 Spiral Conveyors vs. Case Lifts

 Spiral conveyors are somewhat similar in function to case lifts.
 Both are designed to move products vertically within a facility rather than horizontally.
 However, there are many feature and function differences between the two that make them unique pieces of equipment.
 One of the main distinctions is that spiral conveyor’s transport loose bulk particles and powders, while case lifts transport cases, cartons, and other packaging containers.
-Spiral conveyors also use a more cutting-edged design that enables them to move loads with greater speed and reliability and require less maintenance, both of which can improve the productivity and profitability of a facility.
+Spiral conveyors also use a more cutting-edge design that enables them to move loads with greater speed and reliability and require less maintenance, both of which can improve the productivity and profitability of a facility.

 Applications for Spiral Conveyors